 Gradually, they opened the Scenic Skyway followed by Australia’s first revolving restaurant.
 That and the steepest and largest cable car in the country also known as the Blue Mountains cable car.
-During that period, it was called the Scenic skyway bright plywood cabin. date, the various attractions, have undergone improvements with the upgrade in 2018 bring the most recent.
+During that period, it was called the Scenic Skyway bright plywood cabin. date, the various attractions, have undergone improvements with the upgrade in 2018 being the most recent.

 Why Scenic World Skyway is a major attraction?

 Apart from being the steepest cable car in the southern hemisphere, you get 545m to marvel at the Jamison Valley.
-The swiss made, cable car itself allows up to 84 passengers and provides unobstructed views with its large glass windows.
+The Swiss made, cable car itself allows up to 84 passengers and provides unobstructed views with its large glass windows.
 The newer cars also offer greater accessibility for wheelchairs so anyone can enjoy the view.
-After 510m decent you can continue, through the Scenic Walkway.
+After 510m descent, you can continue, through the Scenic Walkway.

 The Blue Mountains cable car will grant you stunning views of the Three Sisters as well as Orphan Rock.
 You can also find the Katoomba Falls, where the Kedumba River falls into the Valley, and the lone Mt.
 Solitary.